zalando/postgres-operator/docs/reference/cluster_manifest.md

  Those parameters are defined under the `logical_backup` key:
   *   **enable_logical_backup**
-     determines if the logical backup of this cluster should be uploaded to S3.
+     determines if the logical backup of this cluster should be taken and uploaded to S3.
 Default: false.
   *   **logical_backup_schedule**
      backup schedule in Cron format.
 Default: "30 00 * * *"